eugenegoncharuk/devops-tools-installation/README.md

 ### 🖥 Terminal & Zsh Setup
 Install **iTerm2**, **Zsh**, and **Oh My Zsh**.

+Keyboard shortcut to jump between words in iTerm2:
+1. Click on iTerm2 and open “Preferences”
+2. Click on “Profiles”
+3. Select your profile from the left (in my case “Default”)
+4. Click on “Keys” tab
+5. Click “Key Mappings” tab
+6. Click the “Presets” dropdown and select “Natural Text Editing”

 ```sh
 brew install --cask iterm2
 brew install zsh